Skip to content

 Key takeaways

-Visual software development focuses on building applications through graphical interfaces and visual programming tools rather than relying entirely on traditional code.
+Visual software development focuses on building applications through visual programming tools rather than relying entirely on traditional code.
 Developers can design workflows, logic, and user experiences using diagrams, flowcharts, and drag-and-drop components.

 Because these visual models are easy to interpret, teams can more clearly communicate how an application works and how systems connect.
 This makes collaboration easier across developers, designers, and business teams.